jgitlin-p21/chef-server/dev/README.md

     use-external: true
 ```

-To use an external Azure database for Chef Server, create a `config.yml` file with the following contents:
+To use an external Azure database for CINC Server, create a `config.yml` file with the following contents:

 ```
 vm: